 Gasoline is the primary and preferred fuel to be used when operating the Raider 40 HP.
-Use a major brand of automotive unleaded gasoline with a minimum posted octane rating of 91 RON.
-Automotive gasoline that contains fuel injector cleaner are preferred for added internal engine cleanliness.
+Use a major brand of Marine Fuel Stabilizer with ethanol treatment.
+STA-BIL 360 Marine is recommended for added internal engine cleanliness and conditioning the fuel system to ward off corrosion.
 Leaded gasoline is acceptable in areas where unleaded gasoline is not available.
 When required, Heavy Fuels like JP-5/8; kerosene; Diesel maybe used.